Major: Human Services

 “Both of these scholarships were incredibly helpful financially and emotionally,” she said.
 “Financially, they allowed me to continue to pursue my educational goals while volunteering at local agencies.
 Emotionally, they helped fuel my ambition and inspired me to continue to work hard in my studies.”

 In 2018, Cain was selected as one of the College’s outstanding graduate finalists.
-While she is taking a break to devote time to her family and two young children, she plans to transfer to National Louis University through COD’s 3+1 program.
-Then she would like to pursue a master’s degree in Psychology.
+After taking a break to devote time to her family and two young children, she is finishing the final year of her bachelor’s degree at National Louis University through COD’s 3+1 program and secured an internship with DCFS on the placement/permanency team.

-She is happy to have returned to school and highly recommends College of DuPage and the Human Services program.
+Cain, who ultimately would like to pursue a master’s degree in Psychology, is happy to have returned to school and highly recommends COD and the Human Services program.

 “Thanks to my teachers, the scholarships and the never-ending support from my husband, I am proud to say that I graduated from COD with a 4.0 GPA.”